-Although cardoons can grow in nutritionally poor soil (highly acidic or alkaline), they much prefer full sun and deep, rich soil.
+Although cardoons can grow in nutritionally poor soil (highly acidic or alkaline), they prefer full sun and deep, rich soil.
 As mentioned, they can be divided or planted by seed propagation.
-Cardoon seeds are viable for around 7 years or so once they ripen from September to October and are collected.
+Cardoon seeds are viable for around seven years or so once they ripen from September to October and are collected.

 Other artichoke thistle info reinforces the cardoon size; it is much larger and hardier than globe artichokes.
 While some people eat the tender flower buds, most folks eat the fleshy, thick leaf stalks, which require plentiful irrigation for healthy growth.

 When harvesting cardoon leaf stalks, they need to be blanched first.
 Strangely, this is done by tying the plant into a bundle, wrapping with straw and then mounded with soil and left for one month.

 Cardoon plants being harvested for culinary purposes are treated as annuals and are harvested during the winter months – in areas of mild winters, from November to February and then re-sowed in early spring.

 The tender leaves and stalks can be cooked or eaten fresh in salads while the blanched portions are used like celery in stews and soups.

 The wild cardoon’s stem is covered with small, almost invisible spines that can be quite painful, so gloves are useful when attempting to harvest.
 However, a mostly spineless cultivated variety has been bred for the home gardener.

 Other Uses for Cardoon Plants